Español

 New Employer Resources

-As a new employer, you are required to electronically submit employment tax returns, wage reports, and payroll tax deposits to us.
+As a new employer, you are required to electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
 Use e-Services for Business to follow the e-file and e-pay mandate.

 As a new employer, the following steps ensure you meet your employer reporting and tax payment obligations.
 Find resources and information about how to electronically submit employment tax returns, wage reports, and payroll tax deposits.